+• unexplained:

-- unexplained: - SIDS is the sudden unexpected death of an infant < one year of age, with onset of the fatal episode apparently occurring during sleep - unclassified sudden infant death (USID), with or without autopsy - undetermined - explained: - suffocation while sleeping (including asphyxiation by bedclothes and overlaying) - infection, metabolic disorders, congenital anomalies, genetic conditions - other, for example non-accidental injury.
+- sudden infant death syndrome (SIDS) the sudden unexpected death of an infant under one year of age, with onset of the fatal episode apparently occurring during sleep - unclassified sudden infant death (USID), with or without autopsy - undetermined

+- explained: - suffocation while sleeping (including asphyxiation by bedclothes and overlaying) - infection, metabolic disorders, congenital anomalies, genetic conditions - other, for example non-accidental injury.

 Some international definitions of SUDI include unexpected events such as unintentional injury (for example, motor vehicle accidents).
-The CCOPMM does not include unintentional injuries in its SUDI definitions, but details of unintentional injury in infants are listed elsewhere in the report.
+CCOPMM does not include unintentional injuries in its SUDI definitions, but details of unintentional injury in infants are listed elsewhere in the report.
 SUDI deaths where a cause of death is identified (usually at autopsy) are included in the 'explained' category and are also included within other appropriate categories (for example, congenital anomalies or genetic conditions, infection) elsewhere in the report.
-Unexplained SUDI deaths are classified according to the Krous definition.
+Unexplained SUDI deaths are classified according to the Krous definition (Krous et al. 2004).
+See below: